Archdiocese of Kuala Lumpur: History

 In 1786, the first church was established in Penang.
 This led to the formation of Vicariate of Siam and Kedah, which expanded towards the entire Malayan Peninsula and Singapore.
 The Vicariate of Malaya was formed in 1841.
 The Church of Visitation was founded in 1848 in Seremban, Negeri Sembilan.
 This is the first known church to be erected in central Malaya.
 A historical moment was made in 1888, when the Diocese of Malacca was formed.
 The first church in Kuala Lumpur was dedicated to St John the evangelist in 1883, and would be later known as St. John's Cathedral, the Mother Church of Kuala Lumpur.

 In 1955, the Diocese of Malacca became a Metropolitan Archdiocese, with the newly formed Diocese of Penang and Diocese of Kuala Lumpur as its suffragan sees.
 Bishop Dominic Vendargon was appointed as the first Bishop of Kuala Lumpur, and was ordained in the same year.
 In 1972, the Diocese of Kuala Lumpur was elevated into an Archdiocese, with the suffragan dioceses of Penang and Malacca-Johor.

 In 1983, Archbishop Dominic Vendargon retired.
 Bishop Anthony Soter Fernandez of Penang was appointed as the 2nd Archbishop of Kuala Lumpur.
 When he retired in 2003, he was succeeded by Archbishop Murphy Pakiam who was then the Auxiliary Bishop.
 On 3 July 2014, the Vatican appointed Most Rev Julian Leow as the 4th Archbishop of Kuala Lumpur, after the resignation of Archbishop Emeritus Murphy Pakiam was accepted by Pope Francis in December 2013.
-During the consistory on 19 November 2016, Pope Francis installed Archbishop Emeritus Anthony Soter Fernandez as a cardinal, making him the first Bishop from Malaysia to be appointed.
+This ending the 59 years of the ethnic Indian domination of the diocese's hierarchy with the election of Leow, an ethnic Chinese.
+During the consistory on 19 November 2016, Pope Francis installed Archbishop Emeritus Anthony Soter Fernandez as a cardinal, making him the first bishop from Malaysia to be appointed.